uop-ibbs/mdash/INSTALL.md

 ### MSYS2

-Follow the instructions at https://msys2.github.io/ to install and update MSYS2.
-Then use the following command in the MSYS2 shell to install the build tools and prerequisites:
+Follow the instructions at https://msys2.github.io/ to install and update MSYS2 and to install the base development packages and the GCC toolchain.
+Then use the following command in the MSYS2 shell to install the prerequisites for MDASH:

-    pacman -S make tar pkg-config diffutils \
+    pacman -S mingw-w64-x86_64-boost \
-              mingw-w64-x86_64-gcc \
-              mingw-w64-x86_64-boost \
               mingw-w64-x86_64-eigen3 \
-              mingw-w64-x86_64-wxWidgets \
+              mingw-w64-x86_64-wxWidgets3.1 \
               mingw-w64-x86_64-glew \
               mingw-w64-x86_64-glm

-In MSYS2 version 20160921 a bug causes the pacman command to fail with an error "/mingw64 exists in filesystem", although the directory /mingw64 doesn't in fact exist.
-The workaround is to create the directory /mingw64 manually:

-    mkdir /mingw64

-then re-run the pacman command.

 To build MDASH, open an MSYS2 MinGW64 shell and follow the instructions above for installing on GNU/Linux, specifying the location of the boost libraries and disabling the AMBER interface in the configuration step:

-    ../configure --prefix=/usr/local --with-boost=/mingw64 --disable-amber
+    ../configure --prefix=/usr/local --with-wx-config=wx-config-3.1 --with-boost=/mingw64 --disable-amber

 The --prefix option is included here because the default installation prefix on MSYS2 is /mingw64.

-The version of GCC provided with MSYS2 is rather recent and produces copious warnings, mainly about deprecated features in the Eigen and Boost libraries.
-These can be ignored.
-To reduce the noise, use

-    CXXFLAGS="-Wno-deprecated-declarations -Wno-ignored-attributes" ../configure <configure-options>

-in the configuration step.
+The (optional) make check command will fail as the output files (mdash-3.1.1/build/test/\*.out) will have DOS line endings, whereas the expected output files (mdash-3.1.1/test/\*.exp) have Unix line endings.
+Either inspect the files visually for real differences or convert the output files with dos2unix and run diff by hand on the corresponding pairs of files to check them.

 The resulting mdash executable is a native Windows program, which can be run from the MSYS2 MinGW64 shell.
 It can also be run directly from